 2nd Generation = Audio CDs

 (TVXQ's 2 different albums -Mirotic and The 3rd Asia Tour Live Album- and their whole content.
 The live album includes the card you see on the pic only, and it's not random.)

 During these days, social media wasn't mainstreem.
+Not only being unable to purchase from overseas, also the huge financial crisis affected Kpop album sales.
 K-Pop albums were not as accessible to buy as in 3rd generation.
 Cassettes had already become outdated and CDs were more expensive.
 Also with the rise of MP3s and illegal downloads of music,physical album sales dropped so much.
 There was nothing to attract fans to purchase more than 1 album since those albums didn't offer fans special goods.
 You can see A, B, C, D versions but they are not same as the various version today.
 For example A edition refers to CD+Photobook with only 1 type, B edition refers to CD+DVD with only 1 type, C edition refers to CD+DVD+Photobook with only 1 type.

 (Super Junior and Super Junior M's albums Sorry Sorry and Super Girl, and their whole content)

 3rd generation= CD albums with a lot of versions and content, Fanmeet gimmicks